sepehrsoh/gango/README.md

-Creating a great README for your open-source project is crucial for attracting and engaging potential users and contributors.
-Here's a template for your "Gango" Go-based backend service project's README:

 # Gango: A Go-Based Backend Service Framework

 Gango is an open-source project written in Go that provides a robust and flexible foundation for developing backend services.
 Whether you're a seasoned developer or just getting started, Gango simplifies the process of creating backend systems by automating many of the essential tasks.